leandrosimoes/react-native-js-only-module-template/example/README.md

 # Sample project for the react-native-js-only-module-template package

 This is a sample project about the usage of the `react-native-js-only-module-template` package.
-(Android Only)

-## Preparing
+## Preparing project

-First execute `npm i` at the `example/` folder
+1 - In the `example/` folder

-### React Native < 0.60

-Execute `react-native link react-native-js-only-module-template` to link the library to you project in the `example/` folder

-### React Native >= 0.60

-No need to do anything else, the libraries are linked automatically
+2 - Execute `npm i`
+3 - Execute `node prepare.js` or `npm run update`

 ## Running

 Execute `npm start` in the `example/` folder

-## What else?

-Enjoy!
+## Updating the package with last modifications

+1 - All changes that you do in the `package/`, don't forget to execute `npm run build` to compile and regenerate the `bin/` folder
+2 - Then in this project just run `npm run update` or `node prepare.js` to update the package with the last compiled files from the `package/bin/` folder